Honolulu Park Place

 No analysis available

-Sewer appears universal for this building.
-The MLS data shows SEWER in all 20 of 20 current listings, and multiple remarks explicitly include sewer in the maintenance-fee coverage.
+Sewer appears to be universally included for this building.
+The MLS data shows SEWER in all 20 of 20 current listings, and the remarks repeatedly confirm sewer is covered in the HOA/maintenance fee.

 Water is strongly supported as included in maintenance fees.
-The MLS data shows WATER in 19 of 20 current listings, and several remarks explicitly mention water as part of the HOA fee.
+The current MLS data shows WATER in 18 of 20 listings, and multiple public remarks explicitly mention water being covered, reinforcing the building-level pattern.

 No analysis available